Index

 - Proponent = advocate, supporter

-as manifested in its attitudes and aspirations.
-COde, belief,
+manifested in its attitudes and aspirations.
+COde, belief, principles, standards

 - Decry = denounce, condemn, criticize